tobywise/pain_hallucination_task/readme.md

 ## Pain hallucination task

-Pain conditioning variant of the task from Powers et al (Science, 2017) using thermal stimulation, implemented in PsychoPy.
+Pain conditioning variant of the task from Powers et al (Science, 2017) using electrical stimulation, implemented in PsychoPy.

 To run from command line, set working directory to the task root directory and run `python pain_hallucination_task.py`